upasanabhattacharyya/upasanabhattacharyya.github.io/_pages/about.md

 To address these concerns, we must shift our focus from the "how" to the "what" i.e. what these models learn from the data.
 As machine intelligence assumes an ever-expanding role across diverse fields, we are compelled to confront the fundamental question of "what" precisely they are assimilating and comprehending from the information to which they are exposed.

-**Research Interests:** I am curious to know what each data point contributes in the learning process and I beleive that privacy ([Diffential Privacy](https://en.wikipedia.org/wiki/Differential_privacy),[Privacy Attacks](https://arxiv.org/pdf/2007.07646.pdf)) can help understand what these deep networks learn from each datapoint and if needed how we can unlearn ([Machine Unlearning](https://arxiv.org/abs/2209.02299)).
-Also I am pretty fascinated by Distribution Free Uncertainty Estimations for deep neural networks.
-Below are some of the topics that I am interested in:
-- **Privacy:** Machine Unlearning, Privacy Attacks, Differential Privacy.
-I am creating a community on Machine Unleanrning as this is a fairly new area.
-Please join the group: [Machine-Unleanrning](https://discord.gg/YU9T5pvF) if interested.
-- **Uncertainty:** Conformal Prediction and Calibration.
-- **AI for Climate Change:** Novel Applications of representation learning for climate change problems.
-If you are interested to know more click here to join the group: [AI4ClimateChange](https://discord.gg/erxxGtY2)

 <!--
 A data-driven personal website